Is there a discount for long term boarding?

 Remember a cattery is a far better option than leaving your cat(s) at home alone to fend for themselves.

 My cat is on a special diet or medication, is this a problem?

-We are happy to feed your cats their special diet, and it is recommended that you provide any special diet and enough for the duration of your cats stay, we do give a discount should you do so.
+We are happy to feed your cats their special diet, and it is recommended that you provide any special diet and enough for the duration of your cats stay.

 What vaccinations does my cat need?

-For adult cats the Initial vaccination is a course of 2 vaccinations approximately 4 weeks apart, following this initial course, booster vaccinations are required annually or depending on your vet to maintain immunity from diseases.
+For adult cats the Initial vaccination is a course of 2 vaccinations approximately 2 weeks apart.
+Following this initial course, booster vaccinations are required annually or depending on your vet to maintain immunity from diseases.

 Your kitten (or adult cat, if vaccinations were started late) is not fully protected from the diseases vaccinated against until 10 days after the last vaccination in the initial course.

 If your cat’s vaccination course becomes more than 3 – 6 months overdue, then the initial vaccination course, involving two beginning vaccinations will need to be repeated to ensure good immunity is maintained.